Cracked Windscreen

 Easy enough fit but you need to get a new rubber or you'll drive yourself insane if you DIY.
 It always seems to stretch about a half an inch in the last foot you fit and won't go in.
 They also fitted mine with heaps of Sikaflex type stuff.
 I think worst part was getting rid of the old stuff which seems to be commonly used on these screens apparently.

-As we have particularly crappy roads here, we get used to cracked and broken screens; I think it has soomething to do with the habit they have of covering fresh tar with rocks varyting is size from marbles to plum size and so we have to learn tricks to get by at times.
+As we have particularly crappy roads here, we get used to cracked and broken screens; I think it has soomething to do with the habit they have of covering fresh tar with rocks varyting is size from marbles to plum size :shock: :roll: and so we have to learn tricks to get by at times.

 To stop a crack "travelling" if you don't have screen repairers (as we have over here) you need a magnifying glass and a drill no bigger than 1mm.